mvanvleet/POInter/README.md

 Getting Started
 ---------------
 POInter is a relatively new (and constantly updating) code.
-Email mvanvleet at chem dot wisc dot edu with any questions and to ask for the most recent (stable) version of the code.
+Email mary.vanvleet at spelman dot edu if you're willing to become a beta tester for the code.

 Documentation can be found in this repository's wiki.